Belle de Boskoop

 Belle de Boskoop (also called Goudrenet, Goudreinet or Goudreinnette) is an apple cultivar which originated in Boskoop, Netherlands, where it began as a chance seedling in 1856.
 Variants include Boskoop red, yellow and green.
 This rustic apple is firm, tart and fragrant.
 Greenish-gray tinged with red, the apple stands up well to cooking.
-Generally Boskoop varieties are very high in acid content and can contain more than four times the vitamin C of Granny Smith or Golden Delicious.
+Generally Boskoop varieties are very high in acid content and they can contain over four times the vitamin C of Granny Smith or Golden Delicious.

 The apple grows well in Normandy, France.

 Culture

 The cultivar is compatible with most rootstocks, but its pollen quality is poor because it is a triploid.
 Cultivars that can provide compatible pollen for 'Belle de Boskoop' include Discovery, James Grieve, Melba and Reine des Reinettes.
 The apple stores well after harvest.